 Christmas might be over, but if you live in a place like we do (hooray Canada!) you know that winter has only just begun (boo winter…).
-The snow has started to accumulate and snow suits, boots, hats and mitts are just part of your kids' day-to-day outside routine.
+The snow has started to accumulate and snow suits, boots, hats and mitts are just part of your, and your kids day-to-day outside routine.

 Another part of our routine seems to be tracking down missing snow accessories (you too??
 Not just us??).
 Hats end up in the lost and found at school and mittens forever have a long lost pair somewhere out there.